 Laura grew up in Houston, Texas.
-While taking a pause from demanding career in law, she learned to weave and fell in love with the world of fiber.
-For the past 20 years, Laura has been an active member of Houston’s art community.
+While taking a pause from demanding career in law, she learned to weave, fell in love with the world of fiber and never looked back.
+For the past 20-plus years, Laura has been an active member of Texas’s fiber art community.
 Her work has been exhibited nationally and has won numerous awards, and she spent 9 months in 2008 as an Artist-in-Residence at the Houston Center for Contemporary Craft.